What We Do

 This project is designed for girls who, due to their family situations – most either orphaned or from families broken by poverty - live in foster homes where they are required to do all the housework, like fetching heavy drums of water or stacks of wood, as well as cooking and washing the whole family’s clothes.
 We take in 20 new girls each year, and give them basic primary school training in order to get them back into school or if that is not possible into vocational training workshops where they can learn a skill to assure their future.

 Education is a basic development tool.
 The scholarships are a help that most of Rimkieta’s families need.
 There are only 3 public schools and some 20 private ones in Rimkieta.
 The cost of registering in public primary school is 9€ and in a private one 45€ a year.

 After the terrible floods of September 2009, we began the “school scholarships” project in order to give the help necessary for hundreds of of Rimkieta's children to continue their studies in the local schools.

 The families commit to returning 10% of the grant and to showing FAR their grades quarterly.
 If a child should be held back a grade or the families fail to meet those conditions, the scholarship is withheld, although each case is studied individually.

 We provide schooling for an average of 500 children every year.
 What’s more, we provide tutors twice a week to encourage them to improve their grades or to provide extra support for those more challenged.

 University Scholarships (2014- )

 Aware that in a population of 90,000 inhabitants in Rimkieta, there must be hundreds of children qualified for higher education, but without the necessary means, we decided in 2014 to start providing university scholarships.
-After a rigorous selection process, we are now financing 12 students, who are consistently monitored.
+After a rigorous selection process, we currently finance 14 students, who are consistently monitored.
 They contribute some weekly social services.